In these uncertain times it’s good to look at current evidence to guide how we behave when flying. So what’s the evidence around flying and Covid?

 Now it’s time to put yourself in the hands of experts.
 Let our friendly and knowledgeable staff guide you through the next part of the process.

-If you are looking for Covid-19 testing to meet Visa requirements, please contact the clinic on 9336 6630 or email us at firstname.lastname@example.org
+If you are looking for Covid-19 testing to meet Visa requirements, please email us at firstname.lastname@example.org

 Online bookings for visa testing are currently not available.